hchaudhary1/opencode-prompts/.opencode/command/plan.md

 - Maintain backwards compatibility
 - Include migration strategy

-## subagent Spawning Best Practices
+## Sub-task Spawning Best Practices

-When spawning research subagents:
+When spawning research sub-tasks:

 1. **Spawn multiple tasks in parallel** for efficiency
 2. **Each task should be focused** on a specific area